Kmgit-01/Love-calculator/README.md

-# Love-calculator
+# Rock-Paper-Scissors
 The project is made for fun .
-Its not to hurt anyone ,its based on the mathematical calculations.I request not to take it seriously as love its beyond this code